 Due to your talent, experience, and expertise your name has been submitted for nomination to join the Purpose University Board of Directors.
 You are invited to attend our upcoming dinner and e-board meeting on:

-May 30th at 6pm at the Drakeford Home 3628 Rawdon Dr. Durham, NC (or log on on here https://zoom.us/j/449100907 )
+November 3rd 5:30pm-6:00pm

 We look forward to the opportunity to partnering with you as we transform the educational process.

 Sincerely,